ffiargus/chattyApp/README.md

 ### Getting Started

 Fork this repository, then clone your fork of this repository.

 Install dependencies using the npm install command.

-Start the web server using the npm run local command.
+Start the web server using the npm start command.
 The app will be served at http://localhost:3000/.

-The WebSocket server should then be started.
-Go to http://localhost:3000/ in your browser.
+The WebSocket server should then be started in a seperate terminal session using 'node wsServer.js'.

 ### Dependencies